 - Oversee the internal audit function by:

-- Selecting, evaluating and, where appropriate, replacing the Director of Audit, who may be removed only with the approval of the Committee.
+- Selecting, evaluating and, where appropriate, replacing the Chief Audit Executive, who may be removed only with the approval of the Committee.

-- Reviewing and confirming the independence of the Director of Audit, prior to appointment and annually thereafter.
+- Reviewing and confirming the independence of the Chief Audit Executive, prior to appointment and annually thereafter.

-- Monitoring and annually assessing the performance of the Director of Audit and the effectiveness of the Internal Audit Function.
+- Monitoring and annually assessing the performance of the Chief Audit Executive and the effectiveness of the Internal Audit Function.

-- Determining the compensation of the Director of Audit.
+- Determining the compensation of the Chief Audit Executive.

-- Requiring that the Director of Audit report directly to the Committee on substantive matters and be ultimately accountable to the Committee and the Board.
+- Requiring that the Chief Audit Executive report directly to the Committee on substantive matters and be ultimately accountable to the Committee and the Board.

 - Reviewing and approving the internal audit department charter.